cognitedata/toolkit/cognite_toolkit/cognite_modules/examples/cdf_data_pipeline_files_valhall/README.md

 2. data set:
    - ID: `ds_files_oid`
-     - Content: Data lineage, used Links to used extraction pipelines, transformation and raw tables
+     - Content: Data lineage, used Links to used extraction pipelines, transformation, and raw tables

 3. extraction pipeline:
    - ID: `ep_src_files_oid_fileshare`
      - Content: Documentation and configuration example for the file extractor
    - ID: `ep_ctx_files_oid_pandid_annotation`
-     - Content: Documentation and configuration for a CDF function running P&ID contextualization / annotation (see function form more description)
+     - Content: Documentation and configuration for a CDF function running P&ID contextualization/annotation (see function for more description)

 4. transformations:
    - ID: `tr_files_oid_fileshare_file_metadata`
-     - Content: update of metadata for example file metadata, prepping for contextualization / annotation
+     - Content: update of metadata for example file metadata, prepping for contextualization/annotation
      - NOTE: the transformation must run before the contextualization function.
 Without the transformation the function will not be able to find the files to contextualize.

 5. function:
-   - ID: `fu_context_files_oid_fileshare_annotation`
+   - ID: `fn_context_files_oid_fileshare_annotation`
-     - Content: Extracts all tags in P&ID that matches tags from Asset Hierarchy and creates CDF annotations used for linking found objects in document to other resource types in CDF
+     - Content: Extracts all tags in P&ID that match tags from Asset Hierarchy and create CDF annotations used for linking found objects in the document to other resource types in CDF

 ### Illustration of the files data pipeline